Azure/azure-quickstart-templates/matlab-cluster/README.md

 # Create a “Base” Virtual Machine Image

-A VM that will be used as the basis for all cluster VM’s needs to be created with MDCS installed.
+A VM that will be used as the basis for all cluster VMs needs to be created with MATLAB Distributed Computing Server installed.

-**This process normally only has to be done once; the only reason for it to be repeated would be to cater for new versions of the MDCS software.
+**This process normally only has to be done once; the only reason for it to be repeated would be to cater for new versions of the MATLAB Distributed Computing Server software.
 In the future we plan to remove or drastically reduce this preparation work.**